dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/forkandclone.md

 ---
 layout: default
-title: How to Fork and Clone a Repo
+title: How to fork and clone a repo
 parent: Using SSH With Git
 nav_order: 1
 ---